RahulYaramaneni7/DeepFakeAudio/README.md

   2. ResNet18 or VGG
   3. RawNet2 with Sinc Filters

-`Later concluded that EfficientNet would be suitable as it contains more hidden layers, also shows good performance on spectrogram-like data as it can capture both local time-frequency patterns and global temporal cues.`
+`Later concluded that EfficientNetB0 would be suitable as it contains more hidden layers, also shows good performance on spectrogram-like data as it can capture both local time-frequency patterns and global temporal cues.`